seatable/seatable-admin-docs/manual/authentication/two_factor_auth.md

 # Two-Factor Authentication

-Two-factor authentication (2FA) provides an extra layer of security against unauthorized access by requiring an additional piece of information besides username and password.
+Two-factor authentication (2FA) provides an extra layer of security against unauthorized access by requiring an additional piece of information besides **username and password**.

 SeaTable supports time-based, one-time passwords (TOTP) as a second factor with the default authentication.